UncannyOwl/Uncanny-Toolkit-for-LearnDash/README.txt

 We’ll continue adding features over the next few months.
 Breadcrumb shortcodes and printable learner transcripts are next on our list!

 == Installation ==
-1. Upload the plugin zip file to the `/wp-content/plugins/` directory
+1. Upload the contents of the plugin zip file to the `/wp-content/plugins/` directory
 2. Activate the plugin through the \'Plugins\' menu in WordPress

 == Screenshots ==